sebastianlzy/stripe-payment-integration/README.md

 ## Challenges encounter?

-1. Account name not setup during signup
+1. Account name was not setup during signup which prevented any call to create session
-2. No email validation
+2. No email validation done on checkout page
-3. Documentation outdated
+3. Documentation not in sync with SDK
    1. idempotency_key not used
    2. product attribute, "type" not stated
-4. Too much information
+4. Too much information in documentation making it hard to sieve through the noise
-5. Lack of an end to end scenario examples
+5. Lack of an end to end scenario examples in documentation

 ## How to extend further?